Church history can be a journey through doctrinal

 1942 - William Cameron Townsend founded Wycliffe Bible

 Translators.
-New Tribes mission founded with a vision to reach the tribal peoples of Bolivia
+New Tribes mission was founded with a vision to reach the tribal peoples of

 1943 - World Gospel Mission (National Holiness Missionary Society) entered Honduras.

-Five missionaries with New Tribes Mission martyred.
-Nazarenes entered Virgin Islands.
-Eleven
+Five missionaries with New Tribes Mission were martyred.
+The Nazarenes entered the Virgin

-American Baptist missionaries were beheaded in the Philippines by Japanese soldiers
+Islands.
+Eleven American Baptist missionaries were beheaded in the Philippines by Japanese

-1944 - Missionaries returned to Suki, Papua New Guinea after withdrawal of the Japanese
+1944 - Missionaries returned to Suki, Papua New Guinea after the withdrawal of the Japanese

-1945 - Mission Aviation Fellowship formed.
+1945 - Mission Aviation Fellowship was formed.
 Far East Broadcasting Company (FEBC)

-founded.
-Evangelical Foreign Missions Association formed by denominational mission boards.
+was founded.
+Evangelical Foreign Missions Association formed by denominational mission

 1946 - First Inter-Varsity missionary convention (later called simply "Urbana").
 United Bible